10 Key Qualities That Make a Good Real Estate Agent

 This is especially important when the buyer is represented by an experienced real estate agent.

-These are just a couple of examples of why being a skilled negotiator is a must-have quality of a good realtor.
+These are just a couple of examples of why being a skilled negotiator is a must-have quality of a good Realtor.

 9. Reliable